Breach (band)

 Breach was a Swedish post-hardcore band formed in Luleå in 1993.
-The band, which included a large line-up near the end of their lifetime as a group, is noted for combining various elements of hardcore with metal music.
-They issued 4 full-lengths through Burning Heart Records and a slew of EPs through a variety of labels before officially breaking up in 2002.
+The band, which included a large line-up near the end of its existence, is noted for its highly distinctive style, combining elements of hardcore punk, extreme metal, indie-rock, noise rock, and post-punk in a way that set it apart from many of its peers and was greatly influential in underground music circles.

+They issued 4 full-length albums through Burning Heart Records and a slew of EPs through a variety of labels before officially breaking up in 2002.
 Since their split, the group has performed one reunion show in 2007.

 History

-The band was formed in Luleå in 1993, and released their first full-length album in 1995.
-Pelle Gunnerfeldt from Fireside recorded and mixed several of the group's albums.
-Shortly after the release of Kollapse the band announced that they had decided to split up.
+The band was formed in Luleå in 1993.
+Friction, their debut album was recorded at Stockholm's Sunlight Studios with engineer Fred Estby and released in 1995.
+Pelle Gunnerfeldt from Fireside recorded and mixed most of the group's subsequent albums.
+In 1996, the band toured Europe for the first time in support of Refused.
+The tour was a great success and helped establish the band, notably in Scandinavia.

+Their real breakthrough came with the release of the album It's Me God (1997), which earned them an opening slot in European tour with Neurosis and Entombed.
+The album was released in the United States the following year and again, in 2000 by Metal Blade.
+Their next album, Venom (1999) was premiered at a sold-out show at Kafe 44 in Stockholm at which they debuted their two-drummer live show.
+The album was released by Relapse Records in the United States.
+After a tour of summer festivals, the band embarked in their third European headlining tour in the fall of 1999.

+Shortly after the release of Kollapse (2001), Breach announced that they had decided to split up.
 Vocalist Tomas Hallbom explained that while there were many factors into the group's break-up, the primary reason for their split was caused by the lack of agreements made within the band's expansive seven-member line-up.
 The band played a reunion show in Stockholm on 6 December 2007 and ended the show by destroying all their instruments, leading fans to speculate that this would be the band's final show.